How To Create To-Do Lists In WordPress

 Show Who Assigned the To-Do Item in Email

 Enable this option to display the user who assigned the to-do item in the email.
-This option is useful if, for example, you have various project managers assigning to-do items to users …
+This option is useful if, for example, your site has multiple project managers assigning to-do items to users …

 From Field for Emails Sent to User

-Use this field to customize the “From” field when sending out email notifications.
-Add the name of your company, your domain, your name, or anything you like in this field …
+This field allows you to customize the “From” field when sending out email notices.
+Enter your company name, your domain, your name, or anything you like into this field …

 From Email

-Add into this field the email address that you want showing as the “sent from” address …
+Enter the email address that you want displayed as the “sent from” email address …

 Subject Field for Emails Sent to User

-In this field, add a subject field for the email that will be automatically sent to users whenever a new item has been added to your to-do list …
+In this field, add a subject field for the email that will be sent out automatically to users when new items have been assigned in your to-do list …

 Text in Emails Sent to User